Cynthia Friend

-Cynthia Friend is president and chief operating officer of The Kavli Foundation.
+Cynthia Friend is an American chemist.
+She currently serves as president and chief operating officer of The Kavli Foundation.
 She is on leave from the Department of Chemistry and Chemical Biology at Harvard University.
-Friend was the first female full professor of Chemistry at Harvard, attaining the position in 1989.
-Friend has held the Theodore William Richards Chiar in Chemistry and served as Professor of Materials Science in the Paulson School of Engineering.
-She is a member of the National Academy of Sciences, the American Academy of Arts and Sciences and a fellow of the American Association of Arts and Sciences and the American Chemical Society.
-Her research has focused on nano-science applied to sustainability.
-Friend and her group have investigated the chemical and physical properties of interfaces, by investigating important catalytic reactions and by making new materials with key chemical functionality.
-Her lab aims to develop solutions to important problems in energy usage and environmental chemistry.
+Friend was the first female full professor of chemistry at Harvard, attaining the position in 1989.
+Friend has held the Theodore William Richards Chiar in Chemistry and served as professor of materials science in the Paulson School of Engineering.